A Latin Flair

 PORK BUTT (also known as Boston butt) works great for Carnitas because it tends to have more fat marbling throughout the meat (which adds juiciness to Carnitas!).
 It’s the best cut for stewing and braising.
 It also doesn’t come with a thick skin, which helps reduce waste.

 PORK SHOULDER generally is sold with a thick fatty skin.
 It works well for Carnitas too, but it is best for making a pork roast that calls for a crispy skin (like a Venezuelan Pernil or Cuban Style Roasted Pork).
 For slow cooker Carnitas, you must trim the excess thick fat if you use pork shoulder.
-Keep in mind that pork shoulder often comes with a bone-in, and you will need to slice the meat away.
-Yet you can add the bone to the slow cooker for extra flavor!

 How to make Easy Carnitas in a crock-pot step-by-step